-Group presentation # 1: In early February, you will complete a group assignment on a topic that will be randomly assigned.
-Your group will: (1) write up a handout for the class on your topic (I will distribute your handout to the entire class) and (2) give a short ( $\approx$ 15 min) presentation on the key aspects of the topic you are assigned.
+Early semester presentation: In early February, you will complete an assignment in pairs on a topic that will be randomly assigned.
+Your pair will: (1) write up a handout for the class on your topic (I will distribute your handout to the entire class) and (2) give a short (\approx 15 min) presentation on the key aspects of the topic you are assigned.
 You will have some time in class to work on your project; apart from that, you are to prepare on your own time.